ibm-ecosystem-engineering/roks-cpd-wa-wd/roks-cpd-wa-wd-guide/docs/install-cpd.md

    mkdir PATH_TO_CLOUD_PAK_DEPLOYER/cloud-pak-deployer/cpd-status
    ```

-4. Change directories into cpd-config and copy the following yaml config file, insert your information such as cluster and domain name:
+4. Change directories into cpd-config, copy the following yaml config file, and insert your information such as cluster and domain name:

    ```shell
    cd cpd-config